-3 digits Number of hours

-999 Not applicable (COURATT = 2, 9, blank)
+3 digits Number of hours 999 Not applicable (COURATT = 2, 9, blank) blank No answer

-Variable needed for the assessment of the intensity of life-long learning
+Variable needed for the assessment of the intensity of lifelong learning.

-Duration in number should reflect the number of taught hours only.
+Duration should reflect the number of taught hours only.

-The definition of total time spent in taught learning by the individual is the total number of hours that the individual has spent on participating in classes, seminars, conferences, lectures, tutorials etc. or receiving instruction or advice.
-Only the hours of instruction should be included in the total time spent in taught learning, which means that travelling time and homework should be excluded.
+The definition of total time spent in taught learning by the individual is the total number of hours that the individual has spent on participating in classes, seminars, conferences, lectures, tutorials, etc. or receiving instruction or advice.
+Only the hours of instruction should be included, which means that travelling time and homework should be excluded.